EdulaneDotCo/Mastering-Express.js/README.md

    1. Set up MySQL and PostgreSQL databases and connect them to your Express.js application.
    1. Perform CRUD operations and manage database schemas.
    1. Use ORMs like Sequelize or TypeORM for database interaction.
-   1. **Real-Time Project:** Implement database integration and management for a multi-database application.
+   1. **Applied Project:** Implement database integration and management for a multi-database application.
 1. **Best Practices:** Use database connection pooling, manage schema migrations, and optimize queries.
 1. **Practice Exercises:** Implement CRUD operations and manage schemas for MySQL and PostgreSQL.
 1. **LeetCode/HackerRank:** Database integration challenges.